f0i/bin/README.md

     $ export PATH=$PATH:$HOME/bin

-Optionaly you can add this line to your `~/.bashrc`
+Optionaly you can add this line to your `~/.bashrc` to make it permanent.

+# Update

+Use `git pull` inside of the directory.

+    $ cd ~/bin && git pull

 # Documentation and usage